igvim/library/README.md

-A library app to store info on various books.
+A library app to store info on user-entered books.

 Practicing different methods of constructing objects.
 Also easy candidate for refactoring to learn about scope and closure.